neale/Improved-WGAN/README.md

 * Numpy

 It should do MNIST and CIFAR without much trouble.
 I'll get to working on some agnostic one which will just use the `ImageFolder` function.
 It seems like a lot of people just want to run these on their own images.
+But to do that I'll need to implement the ResNet generator from the paper, maybe for another weekend unless someone wants it right now

 # MNIST